HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 On a personal level, she enjoys cycling, painting and conducting obscure psychological research in her spare time.
 She has an extremely delightful family.
 Unicorn Horns was produced in the IDEA 2007 World Congress of theatre this July in Hong Kong.

-Melissa’s play is DOUBLE-EDGED WORD, was performed in the Legion parking lot, with a bit of a run first, for AJS II.
+Melissa’s play is DOUBLE-EDGED WORD, was performed in the Legion parking lot, with a bit of a run first, for AJS II, and was also performed, with a longer run, in AJS VI.

-Mary Alice Mark’s plays for young actors on social issues have been produced by New York Children’s Theatre, Miami Beach Community Theatre, Quest Theatre and Institute of West Palm Beach, Florida, Prairie Players Youth Theatre, (Iowa), Phoenix Theatre of Harlingen, Texas, and Enrichment Works, (L.A.).
+MARY ALICE Mark’s plays for young actors on social issues have been produced by New York Children’s Theatre, Miami Beach Community Theatre, Quest Theatre and Institute of West Palm Beach, Florida, Prairie Players Youth Theatre, (Iowa), Phoenix Theatre of Harlingen, Texas, and Enrichment Works, (L.A.).

 Her poem, Walls can be read on the social justice pages of Artists for Peace, Justice and Civil Liberties at www.taparts.org.